DexterPOSH/PSRemotely/README.md

 ## TO DO

 PSRemotely in its current form works for our needs to validate some of the Engineered solutions.
-But it has the potential to grow to be much bigger, below are some of the items in the wishlist :
+But it has the potential to grow into something bigger, below are some of the items in the wishlist :

 - Use PowerShell classes, and add support for providers for nodes running either On-prem or on Cloud (AWS or Azure).
 - Integrate with JEA, since PSRemotely uses PSSession endpoints these can be locked down using JEA on the nodes.
 - More unit tests, lacking far behind in this aspect.
+More focus on it once we start working with the classes implementation.
 - Faster background processing of the remote node jobs, using runspaces.

 Feel free to submit any ideas, bugs or pull requests.